TV Meteorologist

 Not sure I understand the question, Danica.
 Both are characterized by strong wind.

-Asked by FB about 10 years ago
+Asked by Monkeyangelgirl about 10 years ago